gurnec/btcrecover/docs/Extract_Scripts.md

 ### Usage for MultiBit Classic ###

+***Warning:*** Using the `extract-multibit-privkey.py` script on a MultiBit Classic key file, as described below, can lead to *false positives*.
+A *false positive* occurs when *btcrecover* reports that it has found the password, but is mistaken—the password which it displays may not be correct.
+If you plan to test a large number of passwords (on the order of 10 billion (10,000,000,000) or more), it's **strongly recommended** that you use *btcrecover* directly with a key file instead of using `extract-multibit-privkey.py`.

 *btcrecover* doesn’t operate directly on MultiBit wallet files, instead it operates on MultiBit private key backup files.
 When you first add a password to your MultiBit wallet, and after that each time you add a new receiving address or change your wallet password, MultiBit creates an encrypted private key backup file in a `key-backup` directory that's near the wallet file.
 These private key backup files are much faster to try passwords against (by a factor of over 1,000), which is why *btcrecover* uses them.
 For the default wallet that is created when MultiBit is first installed, this directory is located here:

     %appdata%\MultiBit\multibit-data\key-backup